Ever had trouble finding Japanese recipes that were easy to make?

 - Now remove and garnish with sauce and bonito flakes.

-Many people love this amazing delicacy, and you will definitely fall in love with the moment you give it a try.
+Many people love this amazing delicacy, and you’ll definitely fall in love with it the moment you give it a try.

-With that said, your ideal Takoyaki pan would depend on a number of things.
+With that said, your ideal pan would depend on a number of things.
 This includes:

-- Your budget – as we highlighted earlier, the prices of Takoyaki pans vary depending on a number of things.
-This means you will still get a Takoyaki pan within the budget you have set.
+- Your budget – as we highlighted earlier, the prices vary depending on a number of things.
+This means you’ll still get a pan within the budget you’ve set.

-- Features – each Takoyaki pan has its unique set of features, including handles, non-stick surfaces, main material, and additional accessories.
-Each of these will greatly determine the pan you get.
+- Features – each pan has its unique set of features, including handles, non-stick surfaces, main material, and additional accessories.

-- The number of Takoyaki balls – different Takoyaki pans have a different output in terms of Takoyaki balls, and this depends on the size.
-So the size and number of Takoyaki Balls you want to prepare will greatly determine the pan you will buy.
+- The number of takoyaki balls – takoyaki pans have different outputs in terms of takoyaki balls, and this depends on the size.
+So the size and number of takoyaki balls you want to prepare will greatly affect your choice.

-With that said, you can visit different online stores and get your favorite Takoyaki pan.
+After taking all these things into consideration, you can visit different online stores and get your favorite takoyaki pan!